payamasem/beezniss/README.md

 # Beezniss

-Beezniss is a single-page buisness dashboard built with React, incorporating many components of potentially great utility to businesses, including a task manager, a sales forecaster, live messaging and video conferencing.
+Beezniss is a single-page business dashboard built with React, incorporating many components of utility to businesses, including a task manager, a sales forecaster, live messaging and video conferencing.

 ## Running the app locally